BitJam/live-usb-maker/README.md

 The Script
 ----------
-The --verbose and --pretend (which implies --verbose) options were meant to make it very clear what the script is doing.
+The `--verbose` and `--pretend` (which implies `--verbose`) options were meant to make it very clear what the script is doing.
 They also helped in debugging.
 You can control which steps are done with the commands.
-The command "all" does everything.
-There are a few failsafes built in but they can be disabled with --force and --force-ext.
+The command `all` does everything.
+There are a few failsafes built in but they can be disabled with `--force` and `--force-ext`.

 Theory
 ------